itscodenation/instagram-api-starter/README.md

 ###2) script.js
 In this file you will need to ready your document in order make the API call based on user input.
 10 images will appear as thumbnails as a result of evaluating the results of the user input.

-###3) Clear!
+###3) Reset!
-Add a button named "clear" to your webapp.
+Add a button named "reset" to your webapp.
 This button shall clear all thumbnail images and the search bar of any text from the previous search.

 ###Bonus)
 Your Manager has offered a stipend a $500 for each of the bonus requirements listed below: